kriogenia/tma-discord-app/README.md

 ![interactions-endpoint](https://user-images.githubusercontent.com/534619/157510959-6cf0327a-052a-432c-855b-c662824f15ce.png)

 This is the process we'll use for local testing and development.
 When you've published your bot to Cloudflare, you will _want to update this field to use your Cloudflare Worker URL._

+## Adding a command

+In order to add a new command the first step is to declare in the `src/commands/declaration.js` file following the [JSON structure of the Developer portal](https://discord.com/developers/docs/interactions/application-commands#slash-commands).

+After this you'll need to run the `register.js` script again to add the command to the Discord API so it can be used in the app.
+Once you can invoke it locally you can start to add functionality.

+To add the functionality create a new function in the `commands` folder accepting the message received from the user and the env object if you need it (it's needed to perform REST actions via fetch).
+Once the function is read it export it as default and add it the `commands/index.js`' Map like the other.

+After this the command should work.
+Once it's ready and tested, push the code, make a PR and it will be reviewed and merge.
+Specify in the PR that a new command has been added so the register script can be used after the merge to add the new commmand to the production bot.

 ## Deploying app